SoftwareTestingTrends/ai-tester-kit/docs/learning-resources/multi-agent-ai-systems/crew-ai/crew-ai.md

 This command will create a new Conda environment with a specific version of Python.
 Here is a step-by-step explanation of what happens when you run this command:

 * conda create: This is the base command used to create a new Conda environment.
-* -p venv: This option specifies the path where the new environment will be created.
-In this case, venv is the directory where the environment will be placed.
-The -p flag stands for "prefix," indicating that the environment should be created at the specified path rather than by name.
+* -p venv: This flag specifies the path where the environment should be created.
+Instead of naming the environment (with -n), you are providing a directory path.
 * python==3.10: This specifies the version of Python that should be installed in the new environment.
 In this case, Python 3.10.

 After the successful run of the command, you'll notice a new folder named 'venv' created in your root directory.

-1. **Activate the Virtual Environment:**
+2. **Activate the Virtual Environment:**
 Next, activate the virtual environment you just created by running:

 ```sh